Couscous Salad with Chickpeas

 Flat leaf parsley can be used in place of curly parsley, but I don’t recommend trying to substitute dried parsley in this recipe.

 This recipe can be made in advance and served cold if desired.
-It can be kept in an airtight container in the fridge for 2-3 days, depending on how fresh your parsley is!
+It can be kept in an airtight container in the fridge for 2-3 days.
 It makes a great packed lunch.
 I do not recommend freezing this recipe.
 If you have leftover couscous, try this easy Spinach and Parmesan Couscous recipe!